RohanAlexander/telling_stories_with_data/_book/98-assessment.md

 ### FAQ

 - Can I use a dataset from Kaggle instead?
 No, because they have done the hard work for you.
-- I can not use code to download my dataset, can I just manually download it?
+- I cannot use code to download my dataset, can I just manually download it?
 No, because your entire workflow needs to be reproducible.
 Please fix the download problem or pick a different dataset.
 - How much should I write?
 Most students submit something in the two-to-six-page range, but it's really up to you.
 Be precise and thorough.
 - My data is about apartment blocks/NBA/League of Legends so there's no ethical or bias aspect, what do I do?
 Please re-read the readings to better understand bias and ethics.
-If you really can not think of something, then it might be worth picking a different dataset.
+If you really cannot think of something, then it might be worth picking a different dataset.
 - Can I use Python?
 No. If you already know Python then it doesn't hurt to learn another language.
 - Why do I need to cite R, when I don't need to cite Word?
 R is a free statistical programming language with academic origins so it's appropriate to acknowledge the work of others.
 It's also important for reproducibility.